Visiting Curaçao with your Southern Caribbean cruise or staying near Willemstad? Rent a car and beach hop the Curaçao beaches.

 Note: The Old Market is not open on Sundays.

+Whether rain or shine, the Curacao beaches are worth exploring.
 There is amazing marine life in Curaçao.
-For avid snorkelers and scuba divers, this is a great place to explore sea life.
+This is a great place for avid snorkelers and scuba divers to explore sea life.

 I’d love to snorkel there and see the fish and sea turtles!